LuisSalvadorNeo4j/fraud-detection-training/queries/fraud_detection_with_neo4j.md

 ### Creating a Aura Free instance

-The first part (sprint 1 , sprint 2) of this training can be done with a Neo4j Aura Free instance.
+The first part (sprint 1 , sprint 2) only of this training can be done with a Neo4j Aura Free instance.

 Connect to your [Aura Console](https://console.neo4j.io/).